idankam/EX3-OOP/README.md

 compareTo – compare two nodes by there weight.

-### Class Geoloc : This class represents the locations to each node by x axis y axis and z axis.
+### Class Location : This class represents the locations to each node by x axis y axis and z axis.

 All the functions there Returning the the locations or setting them ( getters/setters).

-### Class DWG: This class represents the Directed graph the graph holds all the nodes and all the edges.
+### Class DiGtaph: This class represents the Directed graph the graph holds all the nodes and all the edges.

 #### Class DWG functions: